jostylr/event-when/eventwhen.md

 ### Off

 This removes handlers.
-The blockwhen boolean, when true, will leave the when handlers on the when events.
+The nowhen boolean, when true, will leave the when handlers on the when events.
 This effectively blocks those events from happening until some manual reworking on the event.
 Since the no argument function wipes out all handlers, period, we do not need to worry here.

     function (ev, fun, nowhen) {

+        var emitter = this;

-        var handlers = this._handlers;
+        var handlers = emitter._handlers;
         var h, f;

         if (arguments.length === 0) {
-            this._handlers = {};
+            emitter._handlers = {};
+            emitter.log("all handlers removed");
-            return this;
+            return emitter;
         }

         if (typeof fun === "function") {
             _":remove handler"
+            emitter.log("handler for event removed", ev + fun.name);
-            return this;
+            return emitter;
         }

         if (typeof fun === "boolean") {